Bouvier des Flandres: Temperament

-Bouviers des Flandres are rational, gentle, loyal, and protective by nature.
-The breed's particular blend of characteristics makes them good family pets, as well as keen guard dogs.
-Unlike some animals bred for aggressive nature and power, the Bouvier possesses sophisticated traits, such as complex control, intelligence, and accountability.
+Bouviers des Flandres are gentle, rational, even-tempered, loyal, and protective by nature.
+The breed's particular blend of characteristics makes them good family pets, as well as effective guard dogs.
+Bouviers are easily trainable watch dogs who learn commands relatively fast.
+However, Bouviers learn best when repetition is limited.
+Boredom from repetition can hinder their training and learning ability.

-The Bouvier des Flandres is an obedient dog with a pleasant nature.
-They look intimidating, but are actually calm and gentle.
-They are enthusiastic, responsible, even-tempered, and fearless, and are excellent guard and watchdogs that are easy to train.
-This breed learns commands relatively fast.
-However, Bouviers get bored easily and learn best when repetition is limited.

-They require well-balanced training that remains consistent in nature.
-Without being harsh, it is important to consistently make the dog aware that the owner will remain the boss.
-This breed needs an experienced owner to prevent dominance and over-protectiveness problems.
-These dogs poorly trained can become inappropriately dominant towards humans.
-An un-socialized Bouvier can become fearful and pose a problem when introduced to new situations in which they do not feel comfortable.
+Bouviers possess some sophisticated traits, such as complex intelligence and accountability.

 Bouviers should be socialized well, preferably starting at an early age, to avoid shyness, suspiciousness, and being overly reserved with strangers (although the breed is naturally aloof with strangers).
-Protection of the family when danger is present is not something that needs to be taught, nor is it something one can train out of them.
-The dog will rise to the occasion if needed.
-A good family dog, the Bouvier likes, and is excellent with, children.
-The Bouvier is very adaptable and goes about its business quietly and calmly.
-Obedience training starts when they are young.
-Their behavior depends on the owner's ability to communicate what is expected, and on the individual dominance level of the dog.
+Protecting the family when in danger is not something that needs to be taught, nor is it something one can train out of them.
+They can coexist well with children.
+Obedience training should start when they are young.
 They are usually good with other dogs if they are raised with them from puppyhood.
-Dominant individuals can be dog-aggressive if the owners are not assertive and do not communicate to the dog that fighting is unwanted.
-Slow to mature both in body and mind, the Bouvier does not fully mature until the age of 2–3 years.
+Bouviers can be aggressive if the owners are not clear and consistent enough to communicate what is problematic.
+Bouviers do not fully mature both mentally and physically until around the age of 2–3 years old.